danielsarney/finance-tracker/README.md

 # Finance Tracker
 Finance Tracker is a full-featured personal finance management application built with Django.
 It provides an intuitive interface for users to monitor their financial health by tracking various aspects of their financial life including daily expenses, income sources, subscription costs, and work time logging.
 The app features a clean dashboard with visual summaries and comprehensive reporting capabilities.

 ## Features

-- **User Authentication**: Secure login/registration system with user-specific data isolation
+- **User Authentication**: Secure login/registration system with mandatory two-factor authentication (2FA)
+- **Two-Factor Authentication**: TOTP-based 2FA using authenticator apps (Google Authenticator, Authy, etc.) with backup codes
 - **Expense Management**: Track daily expenses with categories, dates, and amounts
 - **Income Tracking**: Record and monitor various income sources
 - **Subscription Monitoring**: Keep track of recurring subscription costs and renewal dates